ccamara/carloscamara-hugo/content/en/post/2020/2020-04-01-covid-lessons-data-science/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Learning data science with COVID-19"
+title: "Considerations on the importance of data and science in data science"
-subtitle: "Some thoughts on the importance of data and science in data science"
+subtitle: "Learning data science with COVID-19"
-summary: ""
+summary: "When we are bombarded with figures and data on COVID-19, a reflection on how data is gathered, analised and visualized is a must if data is to be of any use at all."
 authors: ["admin"]
 tags: ["R", "dashboard", "COVID-19", "plotly", "flexdashboard"]
 categories: ["Data Science"]
-date: 2020-04-01T17:46:34Z
+date: 2020-04-05T17:26:34Z
 featured: false
 draft: false